 The Huernia plant (life saver plant) is one of the most unusual groups of succulents.
 The Huernia cactus produces alien-looking five-lobed flowers.

-The genus Huernia includes at about 45 species of plants and is closely related to the Stapelia plant genus.
+The genus Huernia includes about 45 species of plants and is closely related to the Stapelia plant genus.

 As with the Stapeliads, the flowers of “Huernia Stapelia” plants produce unpleasant odors.